 So why did I include the power clean?

-I felt the assessment needed a total body exercise, and the power clean is likely the easiest technically to perform for most athletes.
-Some may quibble with it’s inclusion.
+I felt the assessment needed a total body exercise, and the power clean is likely the easiest technique to perform for most athletes.
+Some may quibble with its inclusion.

 How to work up to 1RM’s?

 My general recommendation, and what we did today, was for lower and upper body strength exercises – the front squat and bench press today – do a set of 5, add weight, do a set of 3, add weight and start doing singles.
 The goal is to work up to your 1RM by rounds 6-8.